d-buckner/steward/README.md

 }
 ```

-Now imagine you need that todo processing to be really fast - maybe you're dealing with thousands of items.
+Now imagine you need that todo processing to be really fast - maybe you're dealing with millions of items.
 You'd need to move the work to a Web Worker, which means:

 1. Rewriting your logic to work with postMessage
 2. Serializing/deserializing data across the worker boundary